truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 A CSI (Container Storage Interface) is an interface between container workloads and third-party storage that supports creating and configuring persistent storage external to the orchestrator, its input/output (I/O), and its advanced functionality such as snapshots and cloning.

-The democratic-csi focuses on providing storage using iSCSI, NFS, and SMB protocols and include several ZFS features like snapshots, cloning, and resizing.
+The democratic-csi focuses on providing storage using iSCSI, NFS, and SMB protocols, and includes several ZFS features like snapshots, cloning, and resizing.

 # Features